• Home

 If you're adjusting flavors or sweetness in your recipe, you might also find these helpful honey substitutes to balance everything just right.

-Canned Tomato Paste vs. Tube Paste - which is better?
+Canned Tomato Paste vs. Tube Tomato Paste

 Both canned and tubed tomato paste give you that robust tomato flavor.
 But if you're looking for a taste that's just a tad bit better, you should go with the tube.